dictybase-docker/dictymine-postgres/README.md

 ```

 ## For regular user
-Provide a set of environmental variables to create a database and a
+Provide a set of environmental variables to create a intermine databases and intermine
 regular(not superuser) database user during the initialization process.
 Here
 are the variables.

 ```
-CHADO_USER
-CHADO_PASS
-CHADO_DB
+INTERMINE_USER
+INTERMINE_PASSWORD
+INTERMINE_DB
+INTERMINE_ITEMS_DB
+INTERMINE_USERS_DB
 ```

 ## Usage